Mellieradpants/Traceability-Constraint-System/ARCHITECTURE.md

-ARCHITECTURE.md
-Semantic Tether Point Architecture
+Traceability Constraint System — Architecture

 Goal

-Keep all outputs tied directly to source text.
+Ensure all outputs are directly traceable to explicit source text.

-The system only outputs what can be traced to a specific anchor.
+The system only produces outputs supported by a specific anchor.

 Problem

-AI systems often produce summaries or explanations without showing where the information came from.
+Many systems produce summaries or explanations without linking outputs to source text.

-This breaks traceability and allows meaning to drift away from the source.
+This breaks traceability and allows meaning to drift from the source.

 Core Rule

 Every output must:

-point to a specific source anchor

-only include what that anchor supports
+reference a specific source anchor include only what the anchor supports

 If the source does not support it, it is not included.

 Core Flow

-Document
-→ Anchor Extraction
-→ Feature Detection
-→ Constrained Restatement
-→ Structured Output
+Document → Anchor Extraction → Feature Detection → Constrained Restatement → Structured Output

 Anchor Types